Maratus jactatus: Body structure and attributes

-The female has a cryptically coloured back, where as the male has a colourful back.
+The female has a cryptically coloured back, whereas the male has a colourful back.
 Males have vibrant and unique colour patterns, similar to Maratus digitatus and Maratus calcitrans.
 Maratus jactatus males are set apart from these other species by their opisthosomal flap that extends to cover the opisthosomal plate.
-They also spread the flaps from over their inflated opisthomal plate, revealing unique iridescent blue scales "interrupted by three bold transverse bands of red-orange to orange pigmented scales".
+They also spread the flaps over their inflated opisthomal plate, revealing unique iridescent blue scales "interrupted by three bold transverse bands of red-orange to orange pigmented scales".

 Behaviour

 Courtship

 Like other Maratus spiders, the males of the species engage in a courtship display, during which they extend their median and posterior fringed spinnerets.
 A male presents both the extended spinnerets and his expanded and inflated opisthoma as he faces the female that he courts.
 Females will usually mate only once.

 Maratus

 Prey and predator relationships

-The spiders eat small insects like ants and sometimes other spiders.
-The females sometimes eat the male when they are trying to court them if they are not impressed.
-The Maratus spiders are preyed upon by bigger insects.
+Maratus spiders eat small insects like ants and sometimes other spiders.
+If a male is trying to court a female, and they are unimpressed, the female will sometimes eat the male.
+The spiders are preyed upon by bigger insects.